V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Using the belt guide on the back of the core set the pulley on the X stepper shaft.
 * Always tighten the set / grub screw on the shaft flat first, then the second screw.
+* Thread locker is recommended for the grub screws.

 ---